ARM-software/Tool-Solutions/fast-models-examples/systemc-peripheral/README.md

 [Arm Fast Models](https://developer.arm.com/products/system-design/fast-models) allow a subsystem from the Fast Model canvas (sgcanvas) to be exported as a SystemC component.
 The exported component can be connected to other SystemC models.
 This is a common flow for users interested in extending systems by writing peripheral models.

+Multiple Fast Model subsystems can be exported and used as components in a SystemC simulation.
+The exported Fast Model could be a single model or a subsystem made up of many models.

 This example demonstrates how to export a CPU and memory from the Fast Models canvas and instantiate it in SystemC along with an example SystemC peripheral model.
 The principles shown in this example can be extended to create any subsystem in SystemC based on Fast Models.

-The design is a derivative of the Cortex-A example from the [Fast Models quick start](https://github.com/ARM-software/Tool-Solutions/tree/master/hello-world_fast-models).
+The design is a derivative of the examples from the [Fast Models quick start](https://github.com/ARM-software/Tool-Solutions/tree/master/hello-world_fast-models).
+The platform supports Windows (10) and Linux (RHEL or Ubuntu) host platforms.
+Two variants supplied in this package:

+- An example based on Cortex-A53x1
+- An example based on Cortex-M4

 It may be useful to review those examples as an introduction.
 The example peripheral provided is a SystemC PL011 UART.

+The structure of the example folder is as follows:

+- Build_Cortex-A53x1 - the Cortex-A53x1 example
+  - software - example software to run on the Fast Model platform
+  - system - the Fast Model platform files, including makefiles and scripts to build and clean the platform
+  - run commands for Linux and Windows
+- Build_Cortex-M4 - as above, but for Cortex-M4
+- SystemC_Source - common SystemC source files for the platform

 Start System Canvas:

+Change your working directory to the system folder in the example that you want to build and run.

 - For Linux: run sgcanvas from the terminal
 - For Windows: open System Canvas from the Fast Models section of the Start menu

 Open the example project by clicking File then Load Project and open system/systemc-peripheral-example.sgproj

 ## Fast Model subsystem design